Every nonprofit has a Board of Directors. Yet most people don’t understand exactly what the Board’s job is.

 It’s the Board’s job to provide financial oversight for the organization.
 The Board will be responsible for monitoring how closely financial activity matches the actual budget, looking into how much programs and services cost, and whether that cost is appropriate.
 They should put internal controls in place and help write policies to prevent loss, theft, or confusion, using current best practices.
-For instance, they may create a policy that requires two signatures on the back of a check to make sure that no one person can remove money from the bank account.
-The Board should inspect your balance sheet and income statement regularly, preferably monthly, and they are responsible for making sure you meet your legal and tax obligations.
+The Board should inspect your financial statements regularly, preferably monthly, and they are responsible for making sure you meet your legal and tax obligations.
 A Board that is serious about this role can be very helpful when you approach potential donors because it can alleviate concerns about where their money is being spent!

 4. Ensure Adequate Resources

 Board members should want your organization to succeed!
 And they should be willing to help raise money to ensure the organization has the resources it needs to succeed.
 All Board members should be involved in fundraising in some capacity during the year.
 It may be helpful to put your expectations for Board members in writing so it’s clear what you consider “participation in fundraising.”
 You should also acknowledge that your Board members each have different skills and personalities, and some will be better at asking for money than others.
 Try to find them each a place to help where they can excel instead of asking every Board member to do the same job (which won’t work).
 Encourage them to leverage their professional and social relationships to bring new supporters to the table.
 Who do they know that could be potential donors for your organization?